-Israel's military says the week-long fighting has destroyed most of Iran's missile launchers and air defences as US Secretary of Defence Pete Hegseth warned that Washington's attacks are "about to surge dramatically".
+Israel's military says the week-long strikes have destroyed most of Iran's missile launchers and air defences as US Secretary of Defence Pete Hegseth warned that Washington's attacks are "about to surge dramatically".

-Israel says it has begun a "broad-scale wave of strikes" targeting key Iranian infrastructure as the US-Israeli war on Iran enters its seventh day.
+Israel says it has begun a "broad-scale wave of strikes" targeting key Iranian infrastructure as the Iran war enters its seventh day.

-Iran has reportedly launched a new wave of retaliatory attacks on neighbouring countries hosting US bases early on Friday.
+Meanwhile, Tehran has launched a new wave of retaliatory attacks on neighbouring countries hosting US bases early on Friday.

-The new wave of strikes mark a full week of full-scale attacks affecting countries across the region.
+The new wave of strikes marks a full week of full-scale attacks affecting countries across the region.

-Follow the live blog for the latest developments.
+Follow the live blog as Euronews journalists from the region and worldwide bring you the latest developments.

 ${title}